 UV Index in Hawaii (HI)

-Hawaii has an average annual UV index of 9.2, classified as Very High .
-UV levels peak in June with an average of 12.6, reaching Extreme levels.
+Hawaii has an average annual UV index of 9.2, classified as Very High — 4.2 points above the national average of 5.
+UV levels peak in June with an average of 12.6, reaching Extreme levels, and drop to 5.8 in December.
 During peak months, unprotected fair skin can burn in as little as 8 minutes.
 SPF 50+ sunscreen, protective clothing, and shade are strongly recommended.
+Hawaii has 11 months per year with High or above UV levels.
 UV ranges from 8.8 in Hilo to 9.9 in Kihei.

 Monthly UV Index by City in Hawaii